Wednesday, March 28, 2012

 So I finally got my act together and updated PowderRoom 2.
 Now the action runs on your original image and I also have it select your white brush at the end of the action so you can start painting on the layer masks.

 The action download links are at the bottom of this post.

 Using the CoffeeShop PowderRoom 3 Action:

 It is important to read these instructions before using CoffeeShop PowderRoom 3.
 When you run the action on your image, your image will look completely untouched.
 You have to understand how to use layer masks to make the enhancements (see the CoffeeShop Tuturial on Layer Masks.
-This action works with both color and B&W images and will run in PSE5-10 and and all versions of Photoshop CS.
+This action works with both color and B&W images and will run in all newer versions of PSE and and all versions of Photoshop CS.

 1. Please run this action on a flattened image which has already had color/contrast correction and basic skin retouching.
 The skin smoothing layer will remove most minor skin issues, but deep wrinkles, hot spots, and severe blemishes need to be edited first by using the healing or clone tools.
 Note: To remove hot spots (light areas) caused by flash and shiny skin, use your clone tool set to darken blending mode and 50% opacity.
 Alt-click a clean area of skin by the hot spot and then gently brush over the lightened area to darken.
 Keep on brushing until the area matches the rest of the skin.
 To lighten areas of the skin which are too dark such as under eye circles, use your clone tool set to lighten blending mode and 50% opacity.
 Alt-click an area of clean skin by the dark area and then gentle brush over the dark area to lighten.
 This method works great to reduce the look of deep wrinkles.